Range Book Cover

 Range by David Epstein was published in 2019.

-Once you've completed Range book, We suggest reading out Getting Things Done as a great follow-up read.
+Once you've completed Range book, We suggest reading out Dude, You’re Gonna Be a Dad! as a great follow-up read.

 In the printed version of Range book have over 300 pages and usually takes 8-10 days to finish.
 However, with the Wizdom app, including its summary and audiobook, it can be completed in just 15 minutes.